Optical demultiplexing of fractal-structured beams in turbulent atmospheric environments: Numerical Simulations

-The distortion from atmospheric turbulence in the demultiplexed beams is not only overcome by increasing the DW of the receiver but also by increasing the fractal order of the transmitted beam.
-To illustrate this effect, we plot bit error values spatially at equally distributed locations within the roaming area at a propagated distance of $z = 10$ km for different FO's [Fig. \ref{fig:BERspatially}(b)].
-A longer propagation distance is necessary to show the effect when the fractal order is increased to FO > 5; a larger FO requires longer distances for diffraction encoding.
-Unlike previous figures that show the average K-BER from 4000 randomly-positioned receivers, here we show the bit error from 40x40 single receivers shifted in position and at evenly distributed locations over the roaming area.
+A longer propagation distance is necessary to continue this trend when the fractal order is larger than 4 since a larger FO requires longer distances for diffraction encoding.
+Unlike previous figures that show the average K-BER from 4000 randomly-positioned receivers, here we show the K-BER from 40x40 single receivers shifted in position and at evenly distributed locations over the roaming area.
 In Fig. \ref{fig:BERspatially}(b), different colors represent 0 to 9 received error bit values (there are 9 bits in each kernel).

 By column, receiver widths from 0.26 to 2.32 m are tested.
 For the same FO, larger receiver widths correspond with fewer error bits, consistent with the declining curves in Fig. \ref{fig:BERspatially}(a1,a2).
 By row, we show FO from 2 to 6.
 For the same receiver size, when the FO increases, the bit error decreases.
-Larger FO's generally improve DSDM robustness to atmospheric turbulence; however, a larger FO increases the distance needed for diffraction encoding $z_{DFF}$ [Eq. \ref{zdff}].
-This issue of diffraction encoding is highlighted with FO = 4,5,6 at DW = 0.77 m in Fig. \ref{fig:BERspatially}(b).
-Higher FO's have a smaller K-BER up to FO = 5, but when the FO increases to 6, the corresponding bit error value increases instead of decreases.
+Larger FO's generally improve DSDM robustness to atmospheric turbulence; however, larger FO increases the distance needed for diffraction encoding \cite{Weng2022}.

+The issue of diffraction encoding is highlighted with FO = 4,5,6 at DW = 0.77 m in Fig. \ref{fig:BERspatially}(b).
+Higher FO's have a smaller K-BER up to FO = 5, but when the FO increases to 6, the corresponding K-BER increases when we expect it to decrease.
 This increase appears to break the trend where smaller error accompanies higher FO.
-In fact, the distance $z$ = 10 km is significantly less than the minimum diffraction-encoded distance and is not far enough for FO = 6 to reach the “far-field”.
-Again, our results indicate that DSDM is still promising when the propagation distance is less than the Fraunhofer diffraction length $z<z_{DFF}$ [Eq. \ref{zdff}].
+In this case, the distance $z$ = 10 km is significantly less than the minimum diffraction-encoded distance and is not far enough for FO = 6 to reach the ``far-field''.